batteries-included/batteries-included/static/src/content/post/devops-sre-learn.md

 priorities.
 This can turn DevOps into an ancillary team facing unique challenges.

-DevOps engineers typically focus on deployment, scalability, and infrastructure, which tends to differ from product developers who are often more concerned with business deadlines and feature development.
-This specialization gap can create significant barriers.
-Introducing complex tools to team members without the necessary background can be challenging and may lead to resistance.
+DevOps engineers focus on deployment, scalability, and infrastructure, which tends to differ from product developers who are often more concerned with business deadlines and feature development.
+This specialization gap can create significant barriers to adopting new tools and practices:

+- Introducing new and complex tools to team members without the necessary background may face resistance.
-Additionally, teams may be skeptical of solutions developed outside their immediate circle, a phenomenon known as "Not Invented Here" (NIH) syndrome.
+- Teams may be skeptical of solutions developed outside their immediate circle, a phenomenon known as "Not Invented Here" (NIH) syndrome.
-These factors can significantly impede and slow down the adoption of new tools and practices.

-Communication challenges further complicate the situation.
-When DevOps engineers develop tools in isolation, there's often limited feedback from potential end-users (e.g., the product team).
-This lack of collaboration can result in tools that don't adequately address the product team's needs or haven't undergone sufficient testing and evaluation.
-The absence of regular feedback from end-users may lead to misaligned priorities and inefficient resource allocation.
+- When DevOps engineers create tools in isolation, there's often limited input from potential end-users (e.g., the product team), resulting in insufficiently vetted tools.
+- Absence of regular feedback from end-users may lead to misaligned priorities and inefficient resource allocation.

 ## Enter the SRE/PE